 DUTIES AND RESPONSIBILITIES OF THE PRESIDENT

 The President shall be the chief executive officer of the Corporation and shall be charged with the general supervision of the affairs and operations of the Corporation.
-The President shall preside at all meetings of the Board of Directors, and Members and shall have general oversight of the Vice-President (Administration), the Vice-President (Finance), the Vice-President (Marketing) and their departments.
+The President shall preside at all meetings of the Board of Directors, and Members.
 The President shall be an ex-officio member of all standing and ad-hoc committees of the Corporation.

-DUTIES AND RESPONSIBILITIES OF THE FIRST VICE-PRESIDENT

-The First Vice-President shall be responsible for the general oversight of the Vice-President (Operations), the Vice President (Technical), the Vice-President (Competitions) and their departments.
-They shall also perform such duties as are delegated by the President from time to time and, in the absence of the President, shall perform the duties and exercise the powers of the President.

-DUTIES AND RESPONSIBILITIES OF THE VICE-PRESIDENT (ADMINISTRATION)
+DUTIES AND RESPONSIBILITIES OF THE SECRETARY GENERAL

-The Vice-President (Administration) shall be responsible for giving notice and recording the minutes of all meetings of the Board of Directors, and Members.
+The Secretary General shall be responsible for giving notice and recording the minutes of all meetings of the Board of Directors, and Members.
 They shall be the custodian of the corporate seal of the Corporation and of all books, papers, records, correspondence, contracts and other documents belonging to the Corporation except when some other officer or agent has been appointed for that purpose.

-DUTIES AND RESPONSIBILITIES OF THE VICE-PRESIDENT (FINANCE)
+DUTIES AND RESPONSIBILITIES OF THE TREASURER

-The Vice-President (Finance) shall have the care and custody of all the funds and securities of the Corporation and shall deposit same in name of the Corporation in such bank or banks or with such other depository or depositories as the Board of Directors may direct.
+The Treasurer shall be responsible for the care and custody of all the funds and securities of the Corporation and ensure that all funds are deposited same in name of the Corporation in such bank or banks or with such other depository or depositories as the Board of Directors may direct.
 They shall keep or cause to be kept proper accounting records for the Corporation.
 They shall make investments for the Corporation on instructions from the Board of Directors.
-They shall disburse the funds of the Corporation as may be ordered by the Board of Directors, taking proper vouchers for such disbursements and shall render to the Board of Directors at meetings thereof or whenever required of them by a Director, an account of all their transactions as Vice-President (Finance) and of the financial position of the Corporation.
+They shall disburse or direct the funds of the Corporation as may be ordered by the Board of Directors, taking proper vouchers for such disbursements and shall render to the Board of Directors at meetings thereof or whenever required of them by a Director, an account of all their transactions as Treasurer and of the financial position of the Corporation.

-DUTIES AND RESPONSIBILITIES OF THE VICE-PRESIDENT (MARKETING)

-The Vice-President (Marketing) shall be responsible for internal and external publicity and promotion of the Corporation.
-This includes, but is not limited to, Membership promotion, the website and the newsletter.
-They are also responsible for guiding fund-raising efforts.

 DUTIES AND RESPONSIBILITIES OF THE VICE-PRESIDENT (TECHNICAL)